 There is no way to limit the scope of API access at this time.
 If an API developer has access to your key and secret, they'll be able to perform any ShipStation API actions available.

-Before you get started with ShipStation's API, we highly recommend reviewing the ShipStation Developer Portal for a full overview of all the actions that can be performed via API calls.
-This documentation also provides you with examples of calls and responses for API communication, and detailed information on how to authenticate your API key and secret for API calls.
+Before you get started with ShipStation's API, we highly recommend that you review the ShipStation Developer Portal for a full overview of all the actions that can be performed via API calls.
+This documentation also provides you with examples of calls and responses for API communication and detailed information on how to authenticate your API key and secret for API calls.

-The API action you were trying to perform (ex: List Shipments, Create Orders, ect.)
+The API action you were trying to perform (ex: List Shipments, Create Orders, etc.)

 The full API endpoint you were contacting (ex: https://ssapi.shipstation.com/shipments?orderNumber=zen-285858-1)